raspberrypilearning/coder-html-css-lessons/Lesson-3/lesson-plan-3.md

 Using the results of the homework task ask students to explain what images they found on [Creative Commons Search](http://search.creativecommons.org) for their item review webpage.

 Discuss the idea of who owns a image on the internet, before explaining the idea of 'creative commons'.
 Ask students to relfect on the images they found and will use on their webpage in todays lesson.
+Show students the [Sharing Creative Works](http://wiki.creativecommons.org/Sharing_Creative_Works) presentation to explain how copyright could affect their work.

 ### Main Development